 Curbing the milk

-My two year old and four year old now are allowed milk after meals if they eat enough food.
-It’s not a snacking beverage like it used to be here.
+Now, it’s not a snacking beverage like it used to be here.
 They ask why all the time and I tell them “milk fills you up and you need to be hungry for…(whatever meal is next).
 It really helps!

 I’m sure this will change as they get older, but for now while they are all under 5 I have had to make the rule that they can’t open the fridge.
 My 2.5 year old was just opening it all the time grabbing things, which I didn’t like at all.
 She can ask me for a cheese stick, and go get it out of the fridge if I say yes.
 But she cannot just go look around for something scrumptious 20 times a day.

-Letting them help cook
+Let kids help cook

 I don’t always do this but it really helps!
 They see what all the foods are, they help hand me things, and they later recognize what everything is in their food.
 I don’t know if it gets them more excited or just prepped about whats coming.
 Either way, I’ve noticed the more involved they are with helping me get ingredients out, the less weird they think dinner is.

 If it’s any help, this is how I’ve dealt with celery.
 My four year old will eat it with peanut butter fine.
 My two year old just licks off the peanut butter.
 I got her to eat the celery by only putting a little on hers (knowing she would lick it off and want more).

 How we do snacks